henices/logseq-flow-nord/README.md

 - Clone or Download the latest [release](https://github.com/henices/logseq-flow-nord/releases)
   - If downloaded unpack the ZIP contents to a safe location
 - In logseq enable the developer mode
-- Open the Plugin Manager window
+- Open the Plugin Manager window  ( ... -> Plugins )
 - Click on "Load unpacked plugin"
 - Navigatge to the folder you either cloned or unpacked